-Ada County Soil & Conservation District: Treasure Valley Pollinator Project — $20,000
+Ada Soil & Water Conservation District: Treasure Valley Pollinator Project — $20,000

 The Treasure Valley Pollinator Project will plant 64,000 flowering species specifically chosen for encouraging pollinators, and provide education to thousands of community members about what makes a pollinator habitat successful.
 Funds will support a part-time entomologist to provide field day education, assist in pollinator identification on social media and help with citizen science engagement.
 Funds will also be used to design educational materials, event promotion, and printing cost of materials.